Fremantle Stuff > buildings > flour mills

 For most people in Perth today, mentioning an 'old mill' can only refer to one such: Shenton's Mill on Mill Point Road, South Perth, which exists in a reconstructed form.
 It was, however, not the only mill close to the city.
-Another was in Mill Street, and yet another, a steam mill, built by Schoales and Nash, was at Lewis Point, close to where the former Swan Brewery now stands.
+The first was designed, built, and run in 1832 by Henry Reveley on St George's Terrace on the site where the former Technical College and Boys School still stand.
+The next was that of Samuel Kingsford, built in 1833 to the west of Reveley's, on the corner of Mill Street, and yet another, a steam mill, built by Schoales and Nash, was at Lewis Point, close to where the former Swan Brewery now stands.

 In Fremantle, the Eureka Flour Mill was (and is) in Nairn Street at number 6.
 W.D.
 Moore bought the property in 1864.
 Possibly in partnership with W.E.
 Marmion, he established the Diamond Flour Mill on the site in c.
 1870.
 That mill was burnt down and a new mill built in 1876, and known at that time as the Phoenix Mill.
 The property was bought by Fremantle Milling Company in 1891 and renamed the Eureka Mill.
 The company moved to Cottesloe in 1905.
 In 1950 the former mill and warehouse were used by Westralian Farmers Ltd as a woolstore.
 In the 1980s the building was altered to house a restaurant with accommodation on the upper level, and in the 1990s the former warehouse was converted to apartments.
 (Hutchison)

-The Port Flour Mill was (and is) in Essex Street.
+The Port Flour Mill was (and is, but no longer a mill) in Essex Street.
 It was built before 1870 and is classified by the National Trust.
 The land and property was originally owned by Anthony Cornish.
 He sold by auction on 16 July 1884.

 The Dingo Flour Mill is a well-known structure in North Fremantle, occupying the whole block surrounded by Stirling Highway, Craig Street, Thompson Road, and Leslie Road.
 The Dingo sign is well-known, and can be seen from some distance out to sea.